 MWK investigates water quality at a local waterway in Coral Gables after receiving a pollution report from a resident.

-MWK's Junior Ambassador program educates local youth and promotes student involvement in protecting and defending Biscayne Bay and surrounding waters.
-MWK selects Junior Ambassadors from local high schools across Miami-Dade County.
-The Ambassadors are trained by MWK staff and learn about water issues impacting our watershed.
-The students participate in four service learning events and four advocacy trainings throughout the year where they learn about environmental threats, civic engagement, creative problem solving, public speaking, and more.
+The Junior Ambassador program educates local youth and promotes student involvement in protecting and defending Biscayne Bay and surrounding waters.
+This free, competitive environmental education program selects students from local high schools across Miami-Dade County.
+The Ambassadors complete four advocacy trainings and four service learning events throughout the year where they learn about environmental threats, civic engagement, creative problem solving, public speaking, and more.
 At the end of the year, the students give a presentation to a community group about our watershed, Biscayne Bay, current threats, and possible solutions.
-The Junior Ambassador program is designed to engage students in taking an active role in protecting the environment and inspire future leaders in the community.
+The Junior Ambassador program is designed to engage students in taking an active role in protecting the environment and to inspire future leaders in the community.